the-teachingRSE-project/competencies/competencies.md

 or when they are based in a dedicated RSE team.
 We also look at organisational aspects in the context of each of the considered competencies since there are a variety of ways that organisations can contribute to and support them.
-Some of them are brought to life in the example career path of the appendix.
+Some of them are brought to life in the example career path of the appendix, so the state presented corresponds to the level RSEs should have.
 We first summarise the meaning of each of the columns in the table:

-- **Competency:** The code assigned to the competency being considered.
+- **Competency:** The code assigned to the competency being considered, as defined in @sec:required-generic-skills.
-  See the list in **TODO**.
 - **Individual developer (Locally-based):** A single person working on some research software - often a researcher with RSE skills.
+Often time-constrained, may be self-taught.
 - **Individual developer (RSE team-based):** A single person working on research software - generally a professional RSE supporting another team's software on its own.
 - **Group of developers (Locally-based):** A group of RSEs/researchers within